Introduction to Linux Concatenate Files

 Example #4 – Sort Command

-In Linux, we are having the functionality to create the single concatenate file from the multiple files.
-We can use the sort command to make the single concatenated file.
+In Linux, we can create a single concatenate file from multiple files.
+We can use the sort command to make a single concatenated file.

 Command :